 - Very little information about vitamin and mineral content

-- Marketing has many unsubstantiated claims
+- Marketing makes some broad claims